National Baseball Rules

 And will not turn 20 years old

-1.01A Proof of eligibility (age based)
+1.01A Proof of eligibility (age-based)

 In divisions 5U – 18U, all players participating in NCS Baseball tournament play shall always have photocopies of their original birth certificate in the possession of their team manager.
 Upon protest, failure to have a photocopy of the original birth certificate immediately available upon demand shall result in the offending team losing the game(s) and being ejected from the tournament

-Rule 1.01B Proof of eligibility (grade based)
+Rule 1.01B Proof of eligibility (grade-based)

-All grade-based players must have a copy of their birth certificate, current report card, or official school ID with grade, or any official government document stating the grade.
+All grade-based players must have a copy of their birth certificate, current report card, or official school ID with the grade, or any official government document stating the grade.